vinodkumar7809/springboot_poc/internalization/spring-boot-db-messageresource-master/README.md

 changes on the source code.
 In ither words, Internationalization is a readiness of Localization.
 * The most common approach to i18n in Spring Boot is to use the messages.properties file to store all the messages for a specific language.

+## Database:
+We use a table to store all the localized messages for our application.
+The table has the following columns
+* id: an auto-increment value
+* locale: the language code
+* messagekey: the key of the message which is used in the HTML page to refer to the target message
+* messagecontent: the content of the message

+## Custom DBMessageSource

+### Messages Sources
+* Spring Boot application by default takes the message sources from src/main/resources folder under the classpath.
+The default locale message file name should be message.properties and files for each locale should name as messages_XX.properties.
+The “XX” represents the locale code.

+* All the message properties should be used as key pair values.
+If any properties are not found on the locale, the application uses the default property from messages.properties file.

 ## Maven Dependencies
 For Web App
 ```sh